 Benefits of Smart Collaboration

-For the organisation, smart collaboration can lead to increased productivity, creativity, and profits.
+- For the organisation, smart collaboration can lead to increased productivity, creativity, and profits.
 It can also help to improve diversity and inclusion objectives.

-The new hybrid work model offers the opportunity for organisations to become more inclusive and hire diverse talent from around the world; however, there is also the risk that it could lead to further segregation and division among workers.
+The new hybrid work model allows organisations to become more inclusive and hire diverse talent from around the world; however, there is also the risk that it could lead to further segregation and division among workers.
 Additionally, there is a growing concern about “collaboration overload,” or when people are asked to take on too many tasks and don’t have the time or resources to do them all effectively.
 This can lead to further issues such as decreased productivity, decreased diversity, and less effective collaboration overall.
-Smart collaboration can help to improve diversity and inclusion objectives, but only if people are not stretched too thinly.
-Over-commitment can lead to adverse outcomes and undermine the goals of diversity and inclusion.

 Key Elements of Smart Collaboration